-Discount Broker: Definition, Functions, Downsides, and Costs
+Discount Broker: Definition, Functions, Cons, and Costs

 In today’s fast-paced financial landscape, numerous investors are increasingly opting for discount brokers as cost-effective alternatives to traditional brokerage services.